JoshuaYerdon/Google_Capstone/README.md

 - 3: My insights will identify the ideal speakers, topics, timing for events, and more!

 ## Data
-The data for this project will primarily come from CSV files, they can be found [HERE](https://github.com/JoshuaYerdon/Ted-Talk-Capstone/tree/main/SVC%20Files) or in this project's repository.The data has been slightly modified into two CSV files, labeled "ted_talks_stats" and "ted_talks," as I wanted multiple tables for my database rather than just one.
-I have included a copy of the original if anyone would like to look at it, labeled "ted_talks_original".
+The data for this project will primarily come from CSV files, they can be found [HERE](https://github.com/JoshuaYerdon/Ted-Talk-Capstone/tree/main/SVC%20Files) or in this project's repository.
+The data has been slightly modified into two CSV files, labeled **"ted_talks_stats"** and **"ted_talks,"** as I wanted multiple tables for my database rather than just one.
+I have included a copy of the original if anyone would like to look at it, labeled **"ted_talks_original"**.
 This dataset has a 10/10 usability score from Kaggle, which indicates it is highly credible and usable.
 The license for this dataset can be found [HERE](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Project Findings & Analysis
 ###### *All of the projects visualizations are accessable [HERE](https://github.com/JoshuaYerdon/Ted-Talk-Capstone/tree/main/Assets).*